'You’re The Best Thing About Me' U2 song lyrics

 9. Have you ever thrown up on stage?

-10. Does it amuse you that the remix of Even Better Then The Real Thing charted higher than the original version?
+10. Does it amuse you that the Melon remix of Even Better Then The Real Thing charted higher than the original version?

 U2 songs with lyrics about War, Soldiers, Civilians and Civility